asael697/arviz_docs/README.md

 "Evaluate current advice included in the ArviZ documentation about using each plotting function.
 As a first approximation, this should be a list of useful references per plot so users can better understand when and how to use each of them."

 After the analysis, I did a checkup of the current open issues that are relevant to the visualization in question.
+For more information, see [ArviZ's GSoD proposal](https://github.com/arviz-devs/GSoD/blob/main/2021/viz_evaluation.md).

+## Week reports

+The project execution is performed by weekly reports in which every piece contains a list of the most relevant comments and issues found in every evaluated plot.
+The current week's reports are as follows:

+ + [Week 1](https://github.com/asael697/arviz_docs/blob/main/weeks/week1.ipynb): auto-corr, Bayesian p-values, compare, density, distribution, dot, and forest plots.